MsGsuite/Shared-Drives-Creator-Website/README.md

 #### ⚠️ Warnings
  - This is illegal to use hacked account!
 Add only the accounts you own.
  - You MUST have the right the create team drive into your account else it won't work.
- - I am not responsible of any google restrictions into your account or the subscriptio (the account may be suspendent by google due to abuse)
+ - I am not responsible of any google restrictions into your account or the subscription (the account may be suspendent by google due to abuse)

 #### Add an account
 Click on the 🖼 to get the associated image.
-- First setp : read the [⚠️ warnings](https://github.com/MsGsuite/MsGsuite#%EF%B8%8F-warnings)
+- First step : read the [⚠️ warnings](https://github.com/MsGsuite/MsGsuite#%EF%B8%8F-warnings)
 - Then go to the [google cloud console](https://console.developers.google.com/apis/credentials), click on "CREATE PROJECT", name it as you want and click on "Create"  [🖼](https://i.imgur.com/Hh8gUSp.png) & [🖼](https://i.imgur.com/xYZjEOt.png)
 - Select your project [🖼](https://i.imgur.com/hN2uGwQ.png), go to the [google drive api](https://console.developers.google.com/apis/library/drive.googleapis.com?q=drive) page and enable it.
 - Go to the [OAuth Consent Screen](https://console.cloud.google.com/apis/credentials/consent) and select "External" and click on "Create"  [🖼](https://i.imgur.com/yFPAJu5.png)